Skewed Distribution (Asymmetric Distribution): Definition, Examples

 Right Skewed Box Plot

 If a box plot is skewed to the right, the box shifts to the left and the right whisker gets longer.
-As a result, the mean is greater than the median
+As a result, the mean is greater than the median.

-Right Skewed Mean and Median
+Right Skewed Distribution Mean and Median

-The rule of thumb is that in a right skewed distribution, the mean is usually to the right of the median.
+The rule of thumb is that with a right skew, the mean is usually to the right of the median.
+Kelly's Measure of Skewness

 However, like most rules of thumb, there are exceptions.
-Most right skewed distributions you come across in elementary statistics will have the mean to the right of the median.
-The Journal of Statistics Education [1] points out an exception to the rule:
+Most distributions with right skew you come across in elementary statistics will have the mean to the right of the median.

-In a data analysis course, a third moment formula calculates the skew (see: What is a Moment?).
-Consequently, some distributions can break the rule of thumb.
 The following distribution was made from a 2002 General Social Survey.
 Respondents stated how many people older than 18 lived in their household.
 This is a right-skewed graph, but the mean is clearly to the left of the median.

 Image: Journal of Statistics Education